Incident Response Plan

 If you’re sitting in the middle of a cyber attack calm and cool as a cucumber, it’s because YOU have an Incident Response Plan (IRP).
 You know what to do, where to be, and as soon as you get everyone’s attention, you’ll be able to bring order to the chaos.

 Download this Cyber Incident Response Plan Cheat Sheet PDF to share with your team.

-Let’s start with the timeline for your Cyber Incident Response Plan - Before the Incident, During the Incident, and After the Incident.
+Watch our free cyber security awareness video that covers the timeline for your Cyber Incident Response Plan - Before the Incident, During the Incident, and After the Incident.

 BEFORE THE INCIDENT

 1. Definitions Matter

 Make sure your team understands the difference between an Event and a Crisis; Incident and Breach; and Ticket and Case.

 2. What Is Your Name?

 Don't make introductions during a crisis.
 Ensure everyone involved in the IRP knows each other before an incident occurs.

 Ensure the people who are activating the IRP are on stand-by.